When is the PS5 released in the UK? What will the new Sony Playstation cost?

 When will the PS5 be released in the UK and globally?

-It is expected that the next generation console from Sony, thought to be called the Playstation 5, will be released later this year, possibly October, November 2020 or December 2020 to coincide with the lucrative Christmas present and holiday gift market.
+It is expected that the next generation console from Sony, thought to be called the Playstation 5, will be released later this year.
+Sony have now said it will be in time for the 2020 holiday season, which leads us to assume an October, November 2020 or December 2020 release to coincide with the lucrative Christmas present and holiday gift market.
 Exact UK dates have yet to be confirmed.

 How much will the PS5 cost?